aitanarus/pharmafast-andriod-app/README.md

 *Should Have*
 - [ ] Users should edit their profile information
 - [ ] Users  should see past purchases
-- [ ] Users should filter products
+- [ ] Users should filter products by price

 *Could Have*
 - [ ] Users could save their favourite products